Audiveris/audiveris/docs/_pages/specific/fingering_plucking.md

 ### Detection

 The OMR engine must be explicitly told to detect these indications.
-This can be done via the processing switches in ``Book | Set Book Parameters`` pulldown menu:
+This can be done via the processing switches in the {{ site.book_parameters }} pulldown menu:

 ![](../assets/images/fingering_plucking_switches.png)